Climate Chronograph

-a living climate memorial and sea level rise observatory.
+A climate memorial and sea level rise observatory.

-climate chronograph’s living memorial of a sacrificial grid of cherry trees serves as a processional gauge of advancing seas. as oceans swell with ice melt, trees flood on the sloped shore, dying row by row, leaving sculptural trunks delineating shorelines past.
+Climate Chronograph sacrifices a grid of cherry trees to rising seas.
+As oceans swell with ice melt and thermal expansion, trees flood on the sloped shore—dying row by row—leaving sculptural trunks that delineate shorelines of the past.

-climate chronograph is a contemplative forum for our collective alarm, awe and optimism over our human fragility and power . . . a shoreline from which to observe the linked fates of the climate and our species.
+Climate Chronograph is a contemplative forum for our collective alarm and optimism over our human fragility and power . . . a shoreline from which to observe the linked fates of our species and the climate upon which we both act and rely.
+Marking today’s rising seas through a lens of tomorrow, the memorial previews a hindsight-like reckoning in our agency in climate change acceleration or remission.

 design